 If you have time, you can get fancy and write out descriptions of these social media personas for each platform, especially if you share content creation and social posting responsibilities with a team and want to make sure everyone is on the same page.

-Step 2: Find Inspiration from Your Customers, Influencers, and Competitors
+Step Two: Find Inspiration from Your Customers, Influencers and Competitors

 Time to do a little social media stalking!
 The social profiles of your customers, influencers, and competitors are treasure troves for social strategy inspiration.
 While you don’t want to copy their posts outright, each can provide you with specific examples of what your target audience is engaging with on social.

 To find your customers on social media, try searching for them by their email address, name and location, or any other information they have provided you with.
 Though you can do this for anyone who has purchased from you, consider prioritizing loyal customers who purchase from you often (and not those who are just making one-off gift purchases).
 These are the people who are likely to appreciate and anticipate your social posts the most.
 There are also services that will append your email list with social media data to make this process easier (we’re one of them — we pull in your customers’ social profiles along with your order reports in your Springbot Dashboard).
 Take note of the types of content they post and share.

 Influencers are people who your ideal customers look to for lifestyle inspiration, industry news, trend updates, and more.
 For example, influencers for the customers of a fashion retailer may include fashion bloggers, magazine editors, and public figures who have a similar style and taste as their audience.
 Tools like Followerwonk, Onalytica, and BuzzSumo will help you identify your influencers, and you can also find them through top posts by keywords and by hashtags on the social media platform of your choice.
 Once you’ve identified your top influencers, visit their social media profiles to see what kinds of content they’re posting.